-The bore must be an open excavation on Lot 3 or Lot 8 DP 301379 This permit shall be exercised in general accordance with the plans and information provided with the application.

-- If this consent is not given effect to within a period of five years from the date of commencement of this consent, this consent shall lapse under Section 125 of the Resource Management Act 1991.
-The consent shall attach to the land to which it relates. - 4.
-A Quarry-Groundwater Management Plan (QGMP) shall be submitted to the Otago Regional Council at least 1 month prior to the exercise of this consent for certification that it documents, as a minimum: - a.
-A plan showing the areas of groundwater extraction and the water quality monitoring - A description of the groundwater quality monitoring required by the conditions of this consent and RM20.360.02; - Names and The contact details of staff responsible for implementing and reviewing the GMP in order to achieve the requirements of this consent quarry manager; - d.
-A description of the proposed methods of excavating aggregate within groundwater; - A description of all relevant site operations and procedures, including mobile refuelling procedures and spill responses; - f.
-A description of all environmental effects, including (but not limited to) discharges to water: - All consent conditions and any other mitigation measures to be employed to minimise environmental effects and/or adhere to best practice; - The minimum maintenance frequency for all machinery operated by the Consent Holder and working on the site; - i.
-Relevant monitoring and reporting requirements. - Activities authorised by this consent must shall not commence until the Consent Holder has received written certification of the QMPGMP.
-Notwithstanding this, the works may proceed if the Consent Holder has not received a response from the Otago Regional Council Consent Authority within 20 working days of the date of the submission of the QMPGMP.
+- 1. The bore must be an open excavation on Lot 3 or Lot 8 DP 301379 This permit shall be exercised in general accordance with the plans and information provided with the application. - If this consent is not given effect to within a period of five years from the date of commencement of this consent, this consent shall lapse under Section 125 of the Resource Management Act 1991.
+The consent shall attach to the land to which it relates. - 3.
+At least one month prior to the exercise of this consent, tThe Consent Holder shall undertake water quality sampling and reporting as per the requirements of RM20.360.02: Discharge Permit, which are considered to provide an integrated water quality monitoring programme for the site (refer to Appendix 1 for the monitoring locations). - A Quarry-Groundwater Management Plan (QGMP) shall be submitted to the Otago Regional Council at least 1 month prior to the exercise of this consent for certification that it documents, as a minimum: - a.
+A plan showing the areas of groundwater extraction and the water quality monitoring network; - b.
+A description of the groundwater quality monitoring required by the conditions of this consent and RM20.360.02; - c.
+Names and The contact details of staff responsible for implementing and reviewing the GMP in order to achieve the requirements of this consentquarry manager; - d.
+A description of the proposed methods of excavating aggregate within groundwater;e.
+A description of all relevant site operations and procedures, including mobile refuelling - procedures and spill responses; f.
+A description of all environmental effects, including (but not limited to) discharges to water: - g.
+All consent conditions and any other mitigation measures to be employed to minimise environmental effects and/or adhere to best practice; - h.
+The minimum maintenance frequency for all machinery operated by the Consent Holder and working on the site; - i.
+Relevant monitoring and reporting requirements. - 5.
+Activities authorised by this consent must shall not commence until the Consent Holder has received written certification of the QMPGMP.
+Notwithstanding this, the works may proceed if the Consent Holder has not received a response from the Otago Regional CouncilConsent Authority within 20 working days of the date of the submission of the QMPGMP.

-Commented [MC41]: Reference to Lot 5 DP 301379 removed.
+Commented [MC44]: Reference to Lot 5 DP 301379 removed.

-Commented [MC42]: Previously this was named the Quarry Management.
+Commented [MC45]: Previously this was named the Quarry Management.
 Given this consent authorises groundwater interception, it has been renamed a Groundwater Management Plan.